ubirch/ubirch-token-manager/README.md

 * notBefore (number of null) in seconds

 Set as null or don't send the fields.

-NOTE: Don't send `targetIdentities` and `targetGroups`.
-Send only one at a time.

 ## Create a Verification Token for Specific Devices.